-- "prison officer" has the same meaning as in the Prisons Act and includes the Director of Prisons and a Superintendent of Prisons appointed under that Act: - "probation committee" means a group of persons appointed to carry out the duties under section 4; - "probation officer" means a person appointed to be a probation officer under section 3; - "probation order" has the meaning assigned to it by section 5; - "probation period" means the period for which a probationer is placed under supervision by a probation order; - "probationer" means a person for the time being under supervision by virtue of a probation order; - "volunteer probation officer" means appointed to be a volunteer probation officer under section 3(2); and references to any court by which a probation order or an order for conditional discharge was made shall include where that court no longer exists references to a court exercising the same jurisdiction as the court by which the order was made.
+- "court" does not include a court martial; - "police officer" has the same meaning as in the Police Force Act (Cap.
+235); - "prison officer" has the same meaning as in the Prisons Act (Cap.
+247) and includes the Director of Prisons and a Superintendent of Prisons appointed under that Act; - "probation committee" means a group of persons appointed to carry out the duties under section 4; - "probation officer" means a person appointed to be a probation officer under section 3; - "probation order" has the meaning assigned to it by section 5; - "probation period" means the period for which a probationer is placed under supervision by a probation order; - "probationer" means a person for the time being under supervision by virtue of a probation order; - "volunteer probation officer" means a person appointed to be a volunteer probation officer under section 3(2); and references to any court by which a probation order or an order for conditional discharge was made shall include where that court no longer exists references to a court exercising the same jurisdiction as the court by which the order was made.

-Appointment of Chief Probation Officer and probation officers.
-47/75.
+Appointment of Chief Probation Officer and probation officers

-- 3.-(1) The Minister may appoint a Chief Probation Officer and such number of probation officers as may be necessary for the purposes of this Act. - (2) The Minister may, on such terms and conditions as he thinks fit, appoint a person who is not employed as a police officer or prison officer to be a volunteer probation officer. - (3) The Chief Probation Officer shall have and shall be entitled to exercise, in addition to the powers vested in him by virtue of this Act or any rules made thereunder, all the powers of a probation officer. - (4) All persons appointed under this section shall be deemed to be public servants within the meaning of the Penal Code.
+- 3.-(1) The Minister may appoint a Chief Probation Officer and such number of probation officers as may be necessary for the purposes of this Act. - (2) The Minister may, on such terms and conditions as he thinks fit, appoint a person who is not employed as a police officer or prison officer to be a volunteer probation officer. - (3) The Chief Probation Officer shall have and shall be entitled to exercise, in addition to the powers vested in him by virtue of this Act or any rules made thereunder, all the powers of a probation officer.

-Cap.
-224.
+(4) All persons appointed under this section shall be deemed to be public servants within the meaning of the Penal Code [Cap.
+224].